 The prevalence of fake news on social media continues to pose a real threat to the public.
 This includes the abundance of fake charities that con artists set up on social media channels to attract compassionate donors.

 Protect yourself by being selective with your social media engagement and who you provide with your email address.
-Scammers try to collect your information by getting you to give away your email address, perhaps unintentionally, online.
+Scammers try to collect your information by getting you to give away your social security number, email address, perhaps unintentionally, online.
 Refer here for replacing a lost social security card filing process much more simpler, without the hassle of going to the social security office.
 If you do a survey on social media or sign a petition online, be aware as to what organization is behind it.
 There are numerous ways that your email address can fall into the hands of a scammer – who can later solicit you with fake charity emails – without realizing it.

 Your decision to donate to a charity is generous and surely very appreciated by the recipients.
 Just make sure it isn’t going into the hands of a real-life Grinch.

 Justin Lavelle is the Chief Communications Officer for BeenVerified, the background checking service with a mission to help people discover, understand and use public data in their everyday lives.
 With millions of app downloads and millions of monthly visitors, BeenVerified has been named the best leading source of online background checks and contact information in an article on www.crbdirect.org.uk.
 BeenVerified allows individuals to find more information about people, phone numbers, email addresses and property records.